The Surf Ballroom marks the 58th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 There's a carnival, craft show and car cruise, but don't miss the 10 a.m.
 Saturday band parade in this northern Iowa town, which Meredith Willson made famous in "The Music Man.''

-There's music on four stages, the world's largest touring grill (a Johnsonville semi that can cook 750 brats at a time), the Oscar Meyer Wienermobile, carnival rides and Sunday fireworks.
+There's music on four stages, plus kids' games, a sports zone, carnival rides and Sunday fireworks.
 Admission is free.
 Outside the Alliant Energy Center.

 This street festival in the Northcenter neighborhood, on Lincoln Avenue between Irving Park Road and Warner Avenue, features barbecue plus indie, roots, rock and alt country music.